jrosell/marketing-data-connectors/README.md

 3. Add google_service_account_email as user with read permisions on you GA View.
 Write down viewId.

 4. Change ga.csv with your google_service_account_email, google_key_file_p12 and google_ga_view
+- Check google_ga_view on the admin section of your Google Analytics view.
 - Upon succesful execution, output/ga.csv will show aquisition data for last days with the indicated goal metric as last column too.

-### Google Analytics CSV to Gsheets
+### Gsheets

-0. See "Google Analytics CSV" connector setup first.
+0. See FB_Campaigns and GA_Campaigns connector setup first.

 1. You should already have a service account and its p12 file.
 Enable APIs Google Sheets API on https://console.cloud.google.com/apis/library/sheets.googleapis.com